 Urban Biodiversity and Ecosystem Services (URBES) Project

 The URBES Project, based on case studies of five European cities plus New York, is designed to address significant scientific knowledge gaps on the role of urban biodiversity and ecosystem services for human well-being to help build cities’ capacity to adapt to climate change.
 Funded by BiodivERsA through DIVERSITAS with €1 Million for three years, URBES consists of eleven top research institutes in Europe and New York.
 The project ran from 2012 – 2014, but also resulted in ongoing collaborations especially with colleagues at Stockholm Resilience Center in Stockholm, Dutch Research Institute for Transitions in Rotterdam, and Humboldt University in Berlin.

 Valuing Urban Natural Capital

 Urban biodiversity and ecosystems are critical natural capital impacting human health and wellbeing.
-One project the Urban Systems Lab has been working on with colleagues at the Natural Capital Project at Stanford University and University of Minnesota, Stockholm Resilience Center, and the Beijer Institute for Ecological Economic, part of the Swedish Royal Academy of Sciences, is Urban InVEST, an initiative to design and develop an urban natural capital valuation model.
+One project the Urban Systems Lab has been working on steadily with colleagues at the Natural Capital Project at Stanford University and University of Minnesota, Stockholm Resilience Center, and the Beijer Institute for Ecological Economic, part of the Swedish Royal Academy of Sciences, is the development of Urban InVEST, an initiative to design and develop an urban natural capital valuation model.